nkryptd/expressvpnRandomizer/README.md

 # expressvpnRandomizer

-This mini-program is a script and a crontab command that interacts with the expressvpn-cli to change your vpn server location at a specified time interval.
+This mini-program is simply a bash script and a crontab command that interacts with the expressvpn-cli to change your vpn server location at a specified time interval.